- Phone: (317) 426-7267

 - Address: Passyunk Square, Philadelphia, Pennsylvania

 My style is a mix of hands dirty and big picture, Math-y McMatherson and Let's-Tell-a-Story, small town Midwestern plus big city East Coast.
 I prefer quantitatively defensible positions, rational processes, transparency, and collaboration.
-I love coaching and mentoring my team so they can unleash their awesome.
+I'm passionate about education, especially math edu, and am an active volunteer for my neighborhood's public school.

 I'm a decisive, persuasive, competitor.
-I love helping companies win.
+I love helping good people win.

 - "Turning to social media to help supply Philadelphia schools," The Philadelphia Inquirer, September 16, 2014 [read]